Wifsimster/panasonic-sarah/README.md

 S.A.R.A.H.
 Panasonic Plugin through XML request from @wifsimster.

-This plugin use this script <a href="https://github.com/THLabs/node-panasonic-viera"></a> from THLabs.
+This plugin use this <a href="https://github.com/THLabs/node-panasonic-viera">script</a> from THLabs.